The page has been translated by Gen AI.

 2. Configure the Kubernetes Engine and create a separate node pool in each AZ.

-Due to specific constraints, for applications that consist of a single server, you must deploy them so that even if that server experiences a failure, it does not affect the main flow of the service.
+Due to specific constraints, applications that run on a single server must be deployed so that a server failure does not affect the service’s primary workflow.

-The figure below is an example of a three-tier application.
+The figure below is an example of a three-tier Application.

 Diagram